James Webb telescope spots galaxies near the dawn of time, thrilling scientists - NewsBreak

 Related

-NASA's Orion capsule buzzes the moon in a last step before humans revisit lunar orbit

-CAPE CANAVERAL, Fla. — NASA's Orion capsule reached the moon Monday, whipping around the far side and buzzing the lunar surface on its way to a record-breaking orbit with test dummies sitting in for astronauts.
-It's the first time a capsule has visited the moon since NASA's Apollo program...
+Respected as a quiet, gentle, and brilliant man, Abraham Wald (1902-1950), one of the most renowned mathematicians of his day, published more than 90 books and papers, including seminal works on sequential analysis, topology, set theory, lattice theory, econometrics and mathematical economics, and was also renowned as an outstanding teacher.
+Although best known for his work in sequential analysis and for founding statistical decision theory, perhaps his greatest contribution was solving the problem of how best to protect American fighter planes being shot down by enemy artillery in unsustainable numbers during World War II.

-A cell biologist shares the 'headiness' of researching life's most fundamental form
+A cell biologist shares the wonder of researching life's most fundamental form

 Dr. Siddhartha Mukherjee still remembers the first cell he cultured: It was an immune cell from a mouse, and he had grown it in a petri dish.
 As he examined it through a microscope, the cell moved, and Mukherjee was fascinated.
 "I could sense the pulse of life moving through...